arkworks-rs/bcs/README.md

 ## Overview

 An RS-IOP is an interactive protocol where prover can send message oracles with degree bound.
-This library provides an interface of public coin RS-IOP protocol, an efficient implementation of LDT to enforce degree bound, and a BCS transformation algorithm to convert RS-IOP to non-interactive proof.
+This library provides an interface of public coin RS-IOP protocol, an efficient implementation of LDT to enforce degree bound, and a BCS transformation algorithm to convert RS-IOP to non-interactive succinct proof.

-Also, this implementation uses public-coin IOP assumption that all verifier messages are sampled uniformly at random, and all verification logic can be delayed to query and decision phase.
+This implementation uses public-coin IOP assumption that all verifier messages are sampled uniformly at random, and all verification logic can be delayed to query and decision phase.

-This implementation differs from [BCS Paper](https://eprint.iacr.org/2016/116) in several aspects:
+`ark-bcs` differs from [BCS Paper](https://eprint.iacr.org/2016/116) in several aspects:
 - Instead of explicitly using a hash chain, this implementation uses `CryptographicSponge` in [`ark-sponge`](https://github.com/arkworks-rs/sponge/) as random oracle.
 - This implementation has low-degree test built-in, and can handle RS-IOP.
 - Multiple oracles with same evaluation domain share a merkle tree and be submitted in one round, which greatly reduces verification overhead and number of constraints.
 - Each leaf of an low-degree oracle is a coset instead of an individual field element, which significantly reduces merkle tree overhead on FRI query.

+Check out the [tutorial](./examples/sumcheck/README.md) to learn how to write (RS-)IOP using this library.

 ## Build Guide